-The Duke of Edinburgh, the longest-serving consort in British history, is celebrating his 98th birthday.
+The Duke of Edinburgh, the longest-serving consort in British history, is celebrating his 99th birthday today.

 Where did Prince Philip's association with the military begin?